steve-chavez/postgrest-sessions-example/app.sql.md

 ```

-Based on the `authorization` option, the newly created `api` schema will be
+By using the `authorization` keyword, the newly created `api` schema will be
 owned by the `api` role.

+We will handle any PostgREST specific stuff here,
-The API functions will also take care of all reading and setting of cookies.
+especially the reading and setting of cookies.

 ### Switch to `api` role